matthiasn/clojure-system-book/manuscript/Building-Systems-in-Clojure-4.md

 Cheers and have a great weekend,
 Matthias

-[^1]: The beauty of the component library is that during development, we can stop a component and restart it after reloading the code.
+[^sierra-component]: The beauty of the component library is that during development, we can stop a component and restart it after reloading the code.
 This takes much less time than completely reloading the application.
 Watch **[Stuart Sierra's talk](https://www.youtube.com/watch?v=13cmHf_kt-Q)** for more information on the component library.
 I also created a **[transcript of this talk](https://github.com/matthiasn/talk-transcripts/blob/master/Sierra_Stuart/Components.md)** if you prefer reading.